 I have been performing top plastic surgery here in Toronto since 2001.

-1 step up would the “periareolar” or “donut” technique.
+1 step up would be the “periareolar” or “donut” technique.
 I used this technique for moderate-sized breasts where there is a mild excess of skin to be excised along with small-to-moderate breast tissue.
-It is done via excision a “donut-shaped” area of skin around the areola and closing it to a smaller “male-size” areola.
-There is a limit of extra skin that can be removed with this technique and therefore, it works best for small-to-medium breasts.
-I sometimes use this technique for larger breasts when patients are very reluctant to the under-the-breast incision of the double-incision technique, yet, a second-stage procedure is often required to deal with some mandatory residual breast tissue required to maintain the viability of the nipple-areolar complex with the mandatory long pedicles (as seen with larger and pendulous breasts).
+It is done via excision of a “donut-shaped” area of skin around the areola and closing it to a smaller “male-size” areola.
+There is a limit to the extra skin that can be removed with this technique, and therefore it works best for small-to-medium breasts.
+I sometimes use this technique for larger breasts when patients are very reluctant to do the under-the-breast incision of the double-incision technique; yet, a second-stage procedure is often required to deal with some mandatory residual breast tissue required to maintain the viability of the nipple-areolar complex with the mandatory long pedicles (as seen with larger and pendulous breasts).
 The final scar is a circle around the areola.
-Because a larger circle is closed to a smaller circle, there are commonly little folds around the areola that tend to efface and disappear over 1 to 3 months, otherwise, a small scar revision might be required.
+Because a larger circle is closed to a smaller circle, there are commonly little folds around the areola that tend to efface and disappear over 1 to 3 months; otherwise, a small scar revision might be required.
 In this technique, if more skin is excised, the tension on the closure with various upper extremity movements is greater and the likelihood of scar widening is greater.
 If the amount of skin is lesser, then there might be some residual loose skin after surgery.
 So as an experienced plastic surgeon, I must determine the right balance of skin excision; the patient also knows that a revision might be required.
 Finally, because the nipple-areolar tissue is not completely severed, there is a very small possibility of maintaining some sensation.

-By far the most common technique is the so-called “double-incision” technique.
+By far the most common technique is the so-called “double incision” technique.
 This is what I recommend for larger breasts.
 It allows for the removal of all breast tissue and the resizing of the areola.
 Revisions are rare.
 The drawbacks are an incision in the small fold under the breasts and the time required for the new areola-nipple complexes to heal since those are grafted.
 The sexual feeling in the grafted nipples is also lost, but the “pressure” feeling and the ability to detect “cold/warm” usually returns to the nipples over time.
 The loss or necrosis of nipples (failed to “take” and heal) is possible but very rare.

-A 4th technique would be liposuction alone but it rarely provides an excellent masculine result.
+A 4th technique would be liposuction alone, but it rarely provides an excellent masculine result.

 Finally, the old-style anchor reduction can be applied here too with complete excision of the breast tissue and preservation of a pedicled nipple-areolar complex.
 There is an added vertical scar which may seem very unsightly over the chest in a male.
-It is an “added” scar and does not serve much purposes over the double incision technique, except for the small theoretical chance of maybe saving some sensation to the nipple.
+It is an “added” scar and does not serve many purposes over the double incision technique, except for the small theoretical chance of maybe saving some sensation to the nipple.
 I reserve this for patients who want to do anything to preserve some feeling, with large breasts and with hairy chest where the vertical incisions will be harder to see.

 Adding a pectoral implant (a 6th procedure!) is another powerful procedure in masculinizing one’s chest.
 Pectoral augmentation will instantly give a patient’s chest a muscular, manly look.
 Pectoral implants can be added easily during “top surgery”, using either the conventional underarm incision or the IMF incision of the double incision technique.